BasedLinux/bsd/doc/manual/source/command-ref/opt-common.md

 - <span id="opt-keep-going">[`--keep-going`](#opt-keep-going)</span> / `-k`

   Keep going in case of failed builds, to the greatest extent possible.
-  That is, if building an input of some derivation fails, Nix will still build the other inputs, but not the derivation itself.
+  That is, if building an input of some derivation fails, Bsd will still build the other inputs, but not the derivation itself.
-  Without this option, Nix stops if any build fails (except for builds of substitutes), possibly killing builds in progress (in case of parallel or distributed builds).
+  Without this option, Bsd stops if any build fails (except for builds of substitutes), possibly killing builds in progress (in case of parallel or distributed builds).

 - <span id="opt-keep-failed">[`--keep-failed`](#opt-keep-failed)</span> / `-K`